Sentul International Circuit: History

 Sentul International Circuit (section) was designed to meet the Formula One motor racing standard and was the first serious attempt outside Japan to meet such a standard in Asia.
 The vision came to Indonesia around 1990 when Hutomo Mandala Putra, motor racing enthusiast and son of President Suharto, began promoting the construction of a track at Sentul.
 Racing had previously been held at the short, tight and relatively dangerous Jaya Ancol Circuit, on the Java Sea coast in North Jakarta.
 In August 1993, the circuit was officially inaugurated with the 1993 Indonesian Grand Prix for Formula Holden.

 While Sentul International Circuit was intended to be Indonesia's Formula Two showcase to the world, its tight corners and shortened 3.965 km length rendered it unsuitable for Formula One.
 On 13 October 1996 the Pacific GP was to be held at the Sentul Circuit but it was cancelled for previous mentioned reason.
 Sentul has been used for the Superbike World Championship between 1994 and 1997 and the FIM Road Racing World Championship Grand Prix in 1996 and 1997.

 The 1997 Asian financial crisis worsened the situation and made motor racing an unaffordable luxury for many Indonesian enthusiasts who had been participating.
 The facility has also come to be overshadowed by the Sepang International Circuit, built in 1999, which possessed a superior track layout and facilities.

 In the mid-2000s, the circuit held two rounds of the A1 Grand Prix of Nations, in the 2005–06 and 2006–07 seasons respectively.
 In 2008, the GP2 Asia Series raced at Sentul.
 A Superstars Series race was planned in 2012 and an Asian Le Mans Series race in 2013, but these ultimately were cancelled.

-MotoGP was set to return to Indonesia in 2017, dependent on finding the 15 billion rupiah (approximately US$1.12 million) required to get the circuit up to FIM Grade 1.
-Due to the rapid rise in popularity of Formula One in Indonesia following the debut of Rio Haryanto in 2016, Formula One Management are said to be looking into the viability of holding a race at Sentul provided the upgrades are given the green light, however the plan never materialized, and Dorna Sports would eventually gave the hosting rights for the return of the Indonesian motorcycle Grand Prix to the Mandalika Circuit in Lombok instead of Sentul, which was held in March 2022.
+MotoGP was set to return to Indonesia in 2017, dependent on securing the 15 billion rupiah (approximately US$1.12 million) in funding required to get the circuit up to FIM Grade 1.
+Due to the rapid rise in popularity of Formula One in Indonesia following the debut of Rio Haryanto in 2016, Formula One Management was also looking into the viability of holding a race at Sentul provided the upgrades could be completed, however the plan never materialized.
+Dorna Sports eventually gave the hosting rights for the return of the Indonesian motorcycle Grand Prix to the Mandalika Circuit in Lombok instead of Sentul, which was held in March 2022.

 Sentul International Circuit continues to host various events but mostly motorbike racing with ISSOM events also held throughout the year.
 It also hosted the para-cycling road race for the 2018 Asian Para Games.